 The grant, whose value is 2000 EUR a month, is awarded for a maximum of two months' duration each year.
 As its purpose is to fund research work conducted in Braunschweig, the recipient must spend the period covered by the grant working at the Georg Eckert Institute.
-Applications for the grant for a particular year must be submitted to the Institute's director by the 15th September of the preceding year.

 Applications are expected to be of a high standard.
 In their application, candidates should clearly describe and detail the methodological approach taken by their research and explain why it is innovative.
 The research must be related to textbook-specific discourses.

 - the complete fellowship application form (cover letter)

 - a curriculum vitae with a list of publications

 - detailed information on the subject of the work proposed